English name: Dog-faced Water Snake (aka “Southeast Asian Bockadam” or “Schneider’s Bockadam”)

 Scientific name: Cerberus schneiderii (formerly part of Cerberus rynchops)

 Description: To 120cm long.
 Relatively slender, cylindrical body for a water snake.
-Head is wider than neck.
+Head is wider than neck with thick fleshy cheeks.
 A dark eyestripe passes through the relatively small eyes.
-Dorsal scales are keeled.
 Body is brownish or grayish with dark crossbars, with a venter that is mottled gray and cream.

-Bocourt’s Water Snake has a far thicker body, is darker in color, and typically only found in freshwater settings.
+Bocourt’s Water Snake has a thicker, darker body and typically is only found in freshwater settings.

 Habitat: This species is found in mangrove mudflats and brackish river mouths, only occasionally venturing upriver.